Maximal power for heat engines: role of asymmetric interaction times: Introduction

-Collisional models, e.g. a system interacting sequentially and repeatedly with distinct environments (instead of continuous interaction with all the reservoirs), have been considered as a suitable description of engineered reservoirs \cite{PhysRevResearch.2.043016}.
-Among the distinct situations for that, we mention the case of quantum systems, in which the reservoir is conveniently represented as an sequential collection of uncorrelated particles \cite{landif}.
+Collisional models, e.g.\ a system interacting sequentially and repeatedly with distinct environments (instead of continuous interaction with all the reservoirs), have been considered as a suitable description of engineered reservoirs \cite{PhysRevResearch.2.043016}.
+Among the distinct situations for that, we mention the case of quantum systems, in which the reservoir is conveniently represented as a sequential collection of uncorrelated particles \cite{landif, molitor2020stroboscopic}.
 Additionally, the collisional approach attempts to provide realistic systems interacting only with small fractions of the environment or even those evolving under the influence of distinct drivings over each member \cite{parrondo1,esposito11}.
-Particularly, many aspects of a stochastic pump in which a single-level quantum dot is connected sequentially and periodically to different reservoirs have been discussed lately~\citep{rosas1,ISI:000434019200002,PhysRevE.98.052137}.
-However, the role of the fraction of time spent in contact with each reservoir seems to have been neglected.
+Particularly, many aspects of a stochastic pump in which a single-level quantum dot (QD) is connected sequentially and periodically to different reservoirs have been discussed lately for symmetric interaction times~\citep{rosas1,rosas2,PhysRevE.98.052137}.

-In this work, we exploit a more realistic (so far unexplored) ingredient: the asymmetric interaction times in contact with sequential reservoirs.
-Particularly, we consider a stochastic pump composed of a quantum dot (QD) and two reservoirs \citep{rosas1,PhysRevE.98.052137}, allowing for the transfer of electrons between those reservoirs.
-Despite its simplicity, the richness of such system allows its use as heat engine, refrigerator, heater or accelerator.
-Our findings reveal that, under suited situations, asymmetric time switchings play an important role for the enhancement of power output, providing efficiencies greater than the endoreversible Curzon-Ahlborn efficiency.
+In this work, we introduce the idea of adjusting the interaction time asymmetry in order to optimize the engine performance.
+The present approach is rather different from some findings~\cite{mondal2020exploring,cavina2020maximum,schmiedl2007efficiency, bauer2016optimal} exactly because we explore this adjustment of the interactions time, that is, the interaction time is the focus of our study.
+Despite the simplicity of the system, its large applicability and richness allows the usage as heat engine, refrigerator, heater or accelerator and hence highlighting the importance of searching for optimized protocols.
+As a main finding, under suited situations, asymmetric interaction times play an important role for the enhancement of power output.
+Also, as an extra advantage, efficiencies become somewhat greater than the endoreversible Curzon-Ahlborn efficiency.

-This paper is organized as follows: In Sec. \ref{model} the model is presented and analytical results are provided.
-Sec. \ref{thermod} is devoted to the main results concerning the efficiency in different regimes and optimized power outputs.
-Lastly, in Sec. \ref{discuss} we draw the conclusions and perspectives.
+This paper is organized as follows: In Sec.~\ref{model} the model is presented and analytical results are provided.
+Sec.~\ref{thermod} is devoted to the main results concerning the efficiency in different regimes and optimized power outputs.
+Lastly, in Sec.~\ref{discuss} we draw the conclusions and perspectives.